manal-tarek/landingPage/README.md

 -This is the landing page project .
 - It contains 4 sections .
--Each section has to be liked by a link .
+-Each section linked by a link .
-- I added some css to any li or ul lIKE backround-color .
+- I added some css to  li & ul lIKE backround-color .